QR algorithm: Iteration phase

 If a Hessenberg matrix $A$ has element $a_{k,k-1} = 0$ for some $k$, i.e., if one of the elements just below the diagonal is in fact zero, then it decomposes into blocks whose eigenproblems may be solved separately; an eigenvalue is either an eigenvalue of the submatrix of the first $k-1$ rows and columns, or an eigenvalue of the submatrix of remaining rows and columns.
 The purpose of the QR iteration step is to shrink one of these $a_{k,k-1}$ elements so that effectively a small block along the diagonal is split off from the bulk of the matrix.
 In the case of a real eigenvalue that is usually the $1 \times 1$ block in the lower right corner (in which case element $a_{nn}$ holds that eigenvalue), whereas in the case of a pair of conjugate complex eigenvalues it is the $2 \times 2$ block in the lower right corner.

 The rate of convergence depends on the separation between eigenvalues, so a practical algorithm will use shifts, either explicit or implicit, to increase separation and accelerate convergence.
 A typical symmetric QR algorithm isolates each eigenvalue (then reduces the size of the matrix) with only one or two iterations, making it efficient as well as robust.

-A single iteration with explicit shift
+Single iteration with explicit shift

 The steps of a QR iteration with explicit shift on a real Hessenberg matrix $A$ are: